Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Pontryagin maximum principle for the Lagrangian formulation of mean field type optimal control problem

 \begin{remark} Computing the derivatives according to the formulae given in Propositions~\ref{prop:computation:int_phi},~\ref{prop:derivative_push_forward}, we arrive at the following the system on state and costate variables in the Hamiltonian form: Here, $\nabla_X\mathbb{H}$, $\nabla_\Psi\mathbb{H}$ stands for the derivatives w.r.t. $X\in L^p(\Omega,\mathcal{F},\pp;\rd)$ and $\Psi\in L^q(\Omega,\mathcal{F},\pp;\rd)$.
 Additionally,

-Notice that this representation looks like a Pontryagin maximum principle for the processes defined on Banach space $L^p(\Omega,\mathcal{F},\pp;\rd)$ in the case where the controls are defined on $L^p(\Omega,\mathcal{F},\pp;U)$.
-In the paper, we do not rely on this reducing to the control problem in the Banach space due to fact that this way requires conditions those are stronger than~\ref{assumption:Uclosed}--\ref{assumption:derivative_sigma} (see \cite{Kipka2014, Kipka2015, Krastanov2011, Krastanov2015}).
-In particular, these papers requires the existence of the Frechet derivative of the Hamiltonian $\mathbb{H}$ w.r.t. $X$ and $\Psi$, while we can prove only the Gateaux differentiability of the Hamiltonian (see Proposition~\ref{prop:derivative_push_forward}).
-Therefore, we give the direct proof that relies on the definition of derivative w.r.t. probability measure. \end{remark}
+Notice that this representation looks like a Pontryagin maximum principle for processes defined on the Banach space $L^p(\Omega,\mathcal{F},\pp;\rd)$ in the case where the controls are defined on $L^p(\Omega,\mathcal{F},\pp;U)$.
+In the paper, we do not rely on this reduction to a control problem in the Banach spaces due to the fact that this way requires conditions those are stronger than~\ref{assumption:Uclosed}--\ref{assumption:derivative_sigma} (see \cite{Kipka2014, Kipka2015, Krastanov2011, Krastanov2015}).
+In particular, these papers requires the uniform (or even Lipschitz) continuity of the Frechet derivative of the functions $f(t,X,X\sharp\pp,u)$, $f_0(t,X,X\sharp\pp,u)$ w.r.t. $X\in L^p(\Omega,\mathcal{F},\pp;\rd)$.
+At the same time, in our setting, these functions are only continuous.
+Therefore, we provide a direct proof that essentially relies on the definition of derivative with respect to a probability measure and the tools of measure theory. \end{remark}